robsterlini/robsterlini-frontend/src/journal/2020/instagram-is-a-highlight-reel.md

 ---
 title: Instagram is nothing but a highlight reel
 date: 2020-08-03
-description: I got sucked into the need for social gratification during very challenging times.
+description: I got sucked into the need for social gratification during a very challenging period.
 Forgetting that it’s a falisified highlight reel only perpetuated the problem.
 layout: post
 tags:
   - life